ashleyy2444/tp/docs/DeveloperGuide.md

 instead of in the `resume`command).
 We plan to allow the error message to throw more specific errors: `Invalid Command Format! edu/ is part of the resume command and not the add command.`

-4. **Improve help command functionally by making it easier for CLI users**:
+4. **Improve help command functionality by making it easier for CLI users**:
 Makes it so that the `help` command bring up a tab with the link to the user guide automatically highlighted.
 This allows the user to simply use the keyboard shortcut `ctrl-c` to copy the link to their clipboard, instead of having to use the mouse to click the copy button manually.
 This allows users using the CLI to use the app more